parsa-epfl/cloudsuite/docs/benchmarks/data-serving.md

 ### Server Container
 Start the server container that will run cassandra server and installs a default keyspace usertable:

+---
+**NOTE**

+Make sure the hostname of the machines where the server docker container are deployed must be reachable/pingable.
+If the hostname is not pingable on the machine, add an entry in /etc/hosts file.

+---
 ```bash
 $ docker run --name cassandra-server --privileged --net host cloudsuite/data-serving:server
 ```